dkechag/System-CPU/README.md

     my $logical_cpus = System::CPU::get_ncpu();

 This function behaves very similar to `MCE::Util::get_ncpu` - in fact code is borrowed from it.
-The number of logical CPUs will be return, this is the number of threads for SMT systems and the number of cores for most others.
+The number of logical CPUs will be returned, this is the number of hyper-threads for SMT systems and the number of cores for most others.

 ## get\_name